2017-fall-os/shell-scarrillo9/shell/README.md

 $ make clean
 ~~~

-Talked and troubleshooted with Ricardo Alvarez and Ana Garcia.
+Talked and troubleshooted with Ricardo Alvarez and Ana Garcia on the execution of commands for part 1, and showed Ricardo how my change directory command worked.